 SEED Entrepreneurship Program

-The Social Entrepreneurs for Economic Development (SEED) Program is a new initiative funded by the State of CA Employment Training Panel to fulfill two fundamental public policy goals: 1) serve vulnerable communities facing significant barriers to employment by providing them with entrepreneurial opportunities, and 2) promote entrepreneurship of individuals who may be precluded from obtaining gainful employment (due to either immigration status or limited English proficiency).
+The Social Entrepreneurs for Economic Development (SEED) Program is an initiative funded by the State of CA Employment Training Panel to fulfill two fundamental public policy goals: 1) serve vulnerable communities facing significant barriers to employment by providing them with entrepreneurial opportunities, and 2) promote entrepreneurship of individuals who may be precluded from obtaining gainful employment (due to either immigration status or limited English proficiency).

 LISC San Diego and the San Diego Refugee Communities Coalition (SDRCC) have received a $1Million grant to implement the SEED program in San Diego.
 The program components include entrepreneurship training, technical assistance, and micro-grants for refugee and immigrant entrepreneurs.
 75% of the funding is allocated for micro-grants to participating entrepreneurs to support them in starting or maintaining a small business aimed at addressing a social problem or meeting a community need.